Aussie back at highs after US manufacturing hit – United States

 George Vessey – Lead FX & Macro Strategist

-Chart of GBP/EUR and GBP/USD
+Chart of GBPUSD and economic surprise spread

 Table: 7-day currency trends and trading ranges